-In this article we’re going to dive into a strength training routine inspired by a typical boxing workout that will help you build muscle, lose weight and improve your overall strength and conditioning routine.
+In this article we’re going to dive into a boxing calisthenics workout routine inspired by a typical boxing workout that will help you build muscle, lose weight and improve your overall strength and conditioning routine.

 This workout will be an EMOM workout that involves nothing but your own body weight.
 The only equipment you will need is a pull-up bar and a dip bar.
 If you don’t have a dip bar you can simply do some chair dips.